 Check out our Rooms + Rates + Packages Page for more information.

 The Grey Hare Inn is passionate about serving you an indulgent yet healthy breakfast each morning of your stay.
 Likewise, the local restaurants here in Traverse City also adhere to that same passion.
 The Grand Traverse Region is constantly promoting all things food: especially food that is locally grown, organically sourced and sustainable.
-We hold festivals for paella, chocolate and even morels and asparagus!
-Our very own Northwestern Michigan Community College even holds a local BBQ festival each May that brings in thousands of participants.
+We hold festivals for paella, chocolate, morel mushrooms, and asparagus.
+Our Northwestern Michigan Community College even holds a local BBQ festival each May that brings in thousands of participants.
 Trust us, you'll find something good to eat each morning, noon and night here in Traverse City.

 There are a plethora of local wineries just minutes away from the Grey Hare Inn.
 We are uniquely situated halfway up the peninsula and therefore, no more than five to 10 minutes away from any local winery.
 Feel free to bring a bottle or two back to the Inn and enjoy it on our European-style courtyard or in the lush surrounding gardens.